fabiokerstens/FDIR_PQ9/README.md

 #### Modelling Single Event Upsets

 Single event upsets are soft errors which result from single ionizing particle interacting with the microprocessor hardware.
 Here, the effects of SEUs in the SRAM shall be considered, which for MSP432 is located in memory address range 0x2000 0000 to 0x2010 0000.
+In both the EGSE software and the python files, the memory address must be input in decimal, for which the range is 536,870,912 to  537,9191,488.

 #### PQ9 Protocol
 The DELFI-PQ uses the PQ9 communication protocol, as is displayed in the figure below.
 The PQ9 protocol sends packets of at least 5 bytes and at most 260 bytes.
 The protocol is used for both transmitting and receiving data.